BART is testing Bikeep’s smart bike locks

 Lind tells me that a bike sharing community has developed in Europe whereby people lend their bikes out for money during the day when they’re not in use.
 Consolidating that process around a single digital marketplace matching and payments app could help get peer-to-peer bike sharing off the ground in the United States.

 Other startups like Ofo and Mobike in China have made a business out of providing bikes on-demand in high volume metropolitan areas.
-U.S. efforts like New York City’s well known Citi bike share program are considered a success but they’re still fundamentally centralized systems that require the maintenance of large fleets of bicycles.
+U.S. efforts like New York City’s well known Citi bike share program are considered successes but they’re still fundamentally centralized systems that require the maintenance of large bicycle fleets.

 Municipalities today can either purchase Bikeep’s locks upfront or pay for them on a month to month basis.
 According to Lind, most of his customers have opted to pay upfront.